-In 2022, Ms. Simmonds completed training and joined Collaborative Practice San Francisco, Collaborative Divorce California, and the International Academy of Collaborative Professionals.
+In 2022, Ms. Simmonds completed training and joined Collaborative Practice Golden Gate, Collaborative Divorce California, and the International Academy of Collaborative Professionals.
 She currently offers representation in collaborative divorces.

 Ms. Simmonds’s practice is focused on non-litigated matters, including mediation (as a mediator or consulting counsel), collaborative divorce, consulting in traditional cases, and drafting and reviewing pre-marital and post-marital agreements.